|

 From the moment you enter Walter’s, you’ll notice the Breaking Bad theme, an American TV series where a high school chemistry teacher turns to making meth after discovering that he has lung cancer.

 Admittedly I wasn’t super excited about the show except when it came out a friend who had gotten out of the drug scene, said that it was incredibly accurate.
+I wanted to understand my friend better so I watched the show.

 Walter’s has good, stable wifi and they serve both sweet pastries as well as coffee and non-coffee drinks.